-The Hive is the place where everyone fits in.
+The DAREBEE community is a place where everyone fits in.
 Once you join you are one of us, you are part of the family.
 We will welcome you in, encourage you, show you around and help you in any way we can.
 We are all united by the same goal – we all want a better quality of life and a straightforward approach to fitness.
 We don’t compete with each other and we don’t judge – we celebrate your achievements and cheer you on no matter what you do and how you choose to train.

 We are all equal here, no one is above anyone else and everyone’s opinion matters.
 We look for new ways to train, stay accountable and motivated.
 It’s a safe place for anyone looking for a friendly environment to bounce ideas around and stay on track.

-The Hive is truly global and it has no borders – it doesn’t matter where you are from, whether English is your first language or how well you can express yourself.
+The community is truly global and it has no borders – it doesn’t matter where you are from, whether English is your first language or how well you can express yourself.
 If we can understand you it’s good enough for us.
 It doesn’t matter if it’s your first time training or whether you have 20 years of training experience either - we all learn from each other and see where we can improve, together.

 Introduction, the ultimate ice-breaker.
 You can start a new topic in the Chat Room right away and introduce yourself.
 Tell us a little bit about yourself – where you are from, what training you are doing, your hobbies and interests – whatever you feel comfortable sharing, along with any questions you might have.
-It’ll give you the opportunity to meet some of the members and also get a feel of the Hive community.
+It’ll give you the opportunity to meet some of the members and also get a feel of the community.
 It gives us a chance to welcome you as an official initiation of sorts.

 Checking in section is for check-ins.
 Every topic there is a micro-blog and a training log, you can use it to track your progress, stay accountable and motivated.
 Just start a new one, give it a cool name and keep logging.
 Whenever you start a new program or a new type of training you can begin a new one.
 Eventually, you can even agree to do a program together with someone and share a topic.
 It’s always a lot of fun.
 It’s also a great section to see how others are doing with programs you are thinking of trying if you haven’t made your decision yet and would like some feedback.